-See section "Assigning a Player Channel or the Software Player" on page 24 for more information on how to assign a player.
+See section "Assigning a Player" on page 26 for more information on how to assign a player.

-If a name has been assigned to the channel on the EVS server, this name will be displayed in the Channel field.
+If a name has been assigned to the channel on the EVS server, this name will be displayed in the Player field.

 If no name has been assigned to the channel on the EVS server, the EVS factory name of the channel is displayed.